wp-plugins/are-you-a-human/readme.txt

 1. Lightbox Version

 == Changelog ==

+= 1.3.10 =
+* Updated the images and description for the WordPress plugin page.

 = 1.3.9 =
 * Updated ayah.php to version 1.1.6 (which was changed to handle sites that have the curl_exec() function disabled)